temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow cancel: Send cancellation to Workflow Execution

-Canceling a running [Workflow Execution](/workflows#workflow-execution) records a `WorkflowExecutionCancelRequested` event in the Event History.
-The [Service](/clusters) schedules a new Command Task, and the Workflow Execution performs any cleanup work supported by its implementation.
+Canceling a running Workflow Execution records a `WorkflowExecutionCancelRequested` event in the Event History.
+The Service schedules a new Command Task, and the Workflow Execution performs any cleanup work supported by its implementation.

-Use the [Workflow ID](/workflows#workflow-id) to cancel an Execution:
+Use the Workflow ID to cancel an Execution:

 ```
 temporal workflow cancel \
     --workflow-id YourWorkflowId
 ```

-A visibility query lets you send bulk cancellations to Workflow Executions matching the results:
+A visibility Query lets you send bulk cancellations to Workflow Executions matching the results:

 ```